 - Nails that ‘street/sport’ aesthetic that some people are after

 What do we need to consider when choosing a textile jacket?

 When a jacket is marketed as textile, it’s typically a type of polyester fibre.

 The density per thickness of this fibre is rated in denier (D).

-All of the jackets on our list feature CE approved shoulder and elbow armour, protecting the rider during their initial contact with the road.
+All jackets on our list feature CE approved shoulder and elbow armour, protecting the rider during their initial contact with the road.

 As is typical for commuter/street type jackets, all the options on our list ship with pockets for back protection.
 Only a few come with armour inserts pre-installed.

 Some of the more premium options also have a dedicated pocket for chest protection.

 Flexibility, thickness, durability and breathability separate cheaper armour from the more premium options.

 The most common way to waterproof a polyester fibre garment is to spray it with a polyurethane coating.
 This means the top layer of the jacket is impermeable.